mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 # Lab 200: High Availability for the OsCommerce instance

 ## Introduction
-Below, we have a demo of how you can setup disaster recovery for your app easily in cloud leveraging different availability domains (or across regions).
+Below, we have a demo of how you can setup disaster recovery for your app in Oracle Cloud leveraging different availability domains (or across regions).
 One of the key principles of designing high availability solutions is to avoid single point of failure.
  We will deploy Compute instances that perform the same tasks in multiple availability domains.
 You can use the custom image you used for primary compute instance to deploy secondary compute instance in a different Availability domain.
 This design removes a single point of failure by introducing redundancy.
 The following diagram illustrates how we can achieve high availability.

 ![](./images/1.png "")